David-Development/ownCloud-News-Reader-Android-App/README.md

-ownCloud-News-Reader-Android-App
+Important !
 ================================

-This repo moved to:
+This repo is moved to:
 https://github.com/owncloud/News-Android-App